When using a modern journaling filesystem such as

-automatically booting), and comment out the “ line (or you have to hit the escape key to show the menu).
+automatically booting), and comment out the “ line if present (or you have to hit the escape key to show the menu).
 Booting into single user mode hopefully causes the boot process to stop while the root partition is mounted in read-only mode, making it safe to run fsck on it (but don't do that yet).